psyb0t/piraterf/README.md

 - Respect power limitations and spurious emission requirements
 - Don't interfere with emergency services or licensed operators
 - When in doubt, consult your local RF regulatory authority

+**⚠️ USE A FUCKING LOW PASS FILTER!** The Pi GPIO outputs square waves which generate harmonics across the entire spectrum.
+Without proper filtering, you'll spray RF energy all over the fucking place and violate spurious emission regulations.
+Always use an appropriate low pass filter for your transmission frequency!

 **PIrateRF is designed for educational, experimental, and licensed amateur radio use.
 The developers are not responsible for any misuse or regulatory violations.**